Mahadi-Ahmed/nvim/README.md

 - [x] Optimize config, use nvim --startuptime saveOutput.txt to help analyze
 - [] Refactor: lspZero will stop getting updates , move to [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig)
 - [x] Create a keymap to copy entire file to clipboard regardless of where in file cursor is located
-- [] create a keymap for :%!jq . to format json
 - [x] Add [Themery](https://github.com/zaldih/themery.nvim) to be able to change themes fast
 - [x] Add nvim tree for file explorer
 - [x] Add Harpoon